Visiting Sedona in October

 - Marigold Mural Project and Dia De Los Muertos: These two events take place at the Tlaquepaque Arts & Shopping Village.
 It’s a day of remembrance and a celebration of the life of those who have passed.
 The Mural Project is a creative space open to contributions to honor lost loved ones.

 - Mountain Biking: Imagine yourself experiencing the landscape of Sedona on two wheels— the wind in your hair and the open road before you; peering up at the red rocks towering above and flying through desert canyons.
 This is an exhilarating way to experience the desert landscape of Sedona.
 Nearby Bike & Bean has rentals available.
-You can even enjoy espresso while you wait for your bike!
+You can even enjoy an espresso while you wait for your bike!
 If you are seeking to hit the trails check out the Mountain Bike Project, an extensive resource of trails rated by difficulty, distance, and elevation.
 If you’re looking to book a guided mountain biking tour, there are options for every skill level.
-Hermosa Tours offers half day and full day private mountain biking tours in Sedona based on ability level from beginner to expert and everything in between.
+Hermosa Tours offers half-day and full-day private mountain biking tours in Sedona based on ability level from beginner to expert and everything in between.
 360 Adventures offers solely beginner tours which typically are two hours in length.

 - Guided Jeep Tours: One of the more popular ways for adventure seekers to see the landscape of Red Rock Country is by taking a guided Jeep tour.
 There are several local companies that organize private Jeep tours.
 A guided Jeep tour through Sedona is the chance to take an exhilarating trip through the desert canyons and red rocks.
 Leave the driving up to someone else, the views will be all your own.
 Pink Adventure Tours is a popular company that offers several tour options in the Sedona area including Broken Arrow, Diamondback Gulch, and the Honanki Heritage Site to see ancient ruins of the Sinagua people.
 A Day in the West, the oldest family-owned Jeep Tour company in Arizona offers private Jeep tours and combination Jeep and horseback riding tours as well.